srmainwaring/curio_firmware/README.md

 ### Publications

-- servo/positions : curio_msgs::CurioServoPositions\
+- servo/positions : curio_msgs/CurioServoPositions\
     The wheel and steering servo positions (rate 30Hz)
-- servo/states : curio_msgs::CurioServoStates\
+- servo/states : curio_msgs/CurioServoStates\
     The diagnostic state of each servo (rate 1Hz)
-- radio_ctrl/channels : curio_msgs::Channels\
+- radio/channels : curio_msgs/Channels\
     PWM values for one or more radio control channels

 ### Subscriptions

-- servo/commands : curio_msgs::CurioServoCommands\
+- servo/commands : curio_msgs/CurioServoCommands\
     The commanded duty and position for the wheel and steering servos

 ## License